Ammar-Alnagar/Ammar-Alnagar/README.md

 ## 🚀 What I’m Working On

+**🔱 CogniLink 70B - Decoding complexity **
+A SOTA model finetuned for reasoning and Chain-of-thought design to handle complex problems and reasoning tasks.

 **🧠 PathfinderAI 32B – Smarter Thinking**
 A model fine-tuned for **reasoning and problem-solving**, designed to handle complex challenges in real-time.